castorini/pygaggle/README.md

 query = Query('who proposed the geocentric theory')

 # Option 1: fetch some passages to rerank from MS MARCO with Pyserini
-from pyserini.search import SimpleSearcher searcher = SimpleSearcher.from_prebuilt_index('msmarco-passage')
+from pyserini.search import LuceneSearcher searcher = LuceneSearcher.from_prebuilt_index('msmarco-passage')
 hits = searcher.search(query.text)

 from pygaggle.rerank.base import hits_to_texts